 The whole School gathers twice a week (Mondays & Thursdays) for assembly in the Sports Hall.
 Thursday is always a themed Spiritual Assembly.
-As well as this, there is a House Assembly and two mornings of tutor time per week, plus half termly Section assemblies and year group assemblies periodically throughout the year.
+As well as this, there is a House or Year Group Assembly weekly and two mornings of tutor time per week, plus termly Section assemblies.

 During whole School assemblies, students sit in their tutor groups within their Houses.
 A seating plan is published at the start of each term.

 Students should be sat ready for assembly to begin at 8:45am.
 Any student who arrives after this time will be marked as late and awarded a minus point.
 There should be no mobile phones or headphones out during assembly, all alarms should be turned off, no coats should be worn and there should be no talking.
-All students and staff should be silent immediately when the Heads of School enter the Sports Hall.
+All students and staff should be silent when asked to stand.
 Students should stay seated at the end of assembly until dismissed by a member of SLT.
 Each student is responsible for stacking their chair neatly at the end of the assembly.